Once Upon a Time in Hollywood: Accolades

 At the 92nd Academy Awards, Once Upon a Time in Hollywood received nominations for Best Picture, Best Director, Best Actor, Best Original Screenplay, Best Cinematography, Best Costume Design, Best Sound Editing, and Best Sound Mixing; and won Best Supporting Actor and Best Production Design.
-The film's other nominations include ten British Academy Film Awards (winning one), twelve Critics' Choice Movie Awards (winning four), and five Golden Globe Awards (winning three).
+The film's other nominations include ten British Academy Film Awards (winning one), twelve Critics' Choice Movie Awards (winning four), five Golden Globe Awards (winning three) and four Screen Actors Guild Awards (winning one).
 The National Board of Review included the film as one of the top 10 films of the year and awarded Tarantino Best Director and Pitt Best Supporting Actor.
 The American Film Institute included it as one of the top 10 films of 2019.

-Analysis and interpretation
+Analysis

 Story, themes and character symbolism

 Dan Schindel of Hyperallergic wrote of the symbolism in the film's nostalgia.
-He wrote the detail is almost "microscopic," in its use of "hundreds of period ephemera" across various mediums, most of which is unrecognizable to most viewers.
+He wrote the detail is almost "microscopic", in its use of "hundreds of period ephemera" across various mediums, most of which is unrecognizable to most viewers.
 Schindel writes that these forgotten memories surround the character of Rick Dalton because he too is a piece of forgotten nostalgia.
 Schindel also writes about the dynamics between the characters.
-Dalton and Booth represent the duality of attitudes towards "their seeming impending obsolesce."
+Dalton and Booth represent the duality of attitudes towards "their seeming impending obsolescence."
 Booth being relaxed and accepting it and Dalton being fragile and insecure about it.
+Critic Raphael Abraham extends this view, noting that Tarantino's use of nostalgia in the film reaches beyond character to reimagine history itself.
+By turning the tragic Manson murders into a kind of fairytale, Tarantino uses revisionist storytelling to create a "joyride" through the darker moments of Hollywood's past, allowing characters like Dalton to find symbolic redemption amid the backdrop of a reimagined 1969.
 As Dalton's whole life is about how he is perceived, he is obsessed with how he wishes to be perceived.
-Sharon Tate, also an actor is filled with joy when she is able to see herself entertain a theater audience.
+Sharon Tate, also an actor, is filled with joy when she is able to see herself entertain a theater audience.
 But, Schindel says, that scene also humanizes her, making her a person, rather than the "victim" she has become.
 He also expresses that Dalton and Booth represent Old Hollywood, while Tate represents New Hollywood and the future.
 Schindel states that Tarantino uses darkness, both for Booth and his questionable past as well as in the Manson Family.
 While Booth's possible crimes shade the nostalgia, the Manson clan shades the future.
 In the end, however, not only are Booth and Dalton able to save the future, but Dalton becomes the hero he always wanted to be.